discretegames/runmany/README.md

-Most settings are simple flags or values that can be set in the base settings JSON object to apply them globally (see [List of Settings](https://github.com/discretegames/runmany#list-of-settings)) but four special keys in the JSON are used to customize the languages RunMany can run or add more languages.
+Most settings are simple flags or values that can be set in the base settings JSON object to apply them globally (see [List of Settings](https://github.com/discretegames/runmany#list-of-settings)) but four special keys in the JSON are used to customize the languages RunMany can run or to add more languages.
 These are `"languages"`, `"languages_windows"`, `"languages_linux"` and `"languages_mac"`
 (`"languages_<os>"` will be used to refer to the last three).
-They are lists of single-level JSON objects that specify the settings for the language that matches the `"name"` key of the object.
+They are arrays of single-level JSON objects that specify the settings for the language that matches the `"name"` key of the object.

 When RunMany goes to run a language, it first looks for the language name in the `"languages_<os>"` list that